OlympusDAO/cooler-loans-api/README.md

 ### OpenAPI

-REST API clients can utilise the `openapi.yml` file to generate typings.
-The schema, contained in `snapshot.jsonschema` is regenerated with the `yarn codegen` command.
+REST API clients can utilise the `openapi/openapi.yml` file to generate typings.
+The schema, contained in `openapi/snapshot.yaml` is regenerated with the `yarn codegen` command.